 Descriptive models use basic statistical and mathematical techniques to derive key performance indicators that highlight historical trends.
 The primary purpose of the model is not to estimate a value, but gain insight on the underlying behaviour.
 Common tools used for running descriptive analysis include MS Excel, SPSS, and STATA.

-- Diagnostic Analytics: Diagnostic analytics is a form of advance analytics that examines data or content to answer the question “why did it happen?”, and is characterized by techniques such as drill-down, data discovery, data mining and correlations.
+- Diagnostic Analytics: Diagnostic analytics is a form of advance analytics that examines data or content to answer the question “why did it happen?”, Descriptive analytics involves finding answers to ‘what has happened?’
 Diagnostic analytics takes a deeper look at data to attempt to understand the causes of events and behaviours.

 - Predictive Analytics uses statistical modelling to determine the probability of a future outcome or a situation occurring.
 It involves finding answers to ‘what could happen?’.
 Predictive models build upon descriptive models as they move beyond using historical data as the principal basis for decision making, often using structured and unstructured data from various sources.
 They enable decision-makers to make informed decisions by providing a compressive account of an event’s likelihood to occur in the future.
 They encompass various advanced statistical models and sophisticated math concepts like Random Forests, GBM, SVM, GLM, game theory, etc.